-200 grams(1 cup)sourdough discardfed or unfed & cold OR brought to room temperature-see notes)
+200 grams(1 cup)sourdough discardfed or unfed & cold OR brought to room temperature-no more than a week old)

 250 grams(2 cups)all-purpose flour